-- 1. Identify, analyse and communicate the key concepts relating to the role of digital media in the modern world; - 2.
+- At the end of the module the learner will be expected to be able to: - 1.
+Identify, analyse and communicate the key concepts relating to the role of digital media in the modern world; - 2.
 Demonstrate detailed understanding of the social, cultural and technological changes which have driven the historical emergence of today's digital media; - 1.
 Select and critically examine different forms of digital media to demonstrate an awareness of how different social groups variously make use of and engage with forms of communication and media.

-DATE OF APPROVAL: 03/2015 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: Weymouth College DATE(S) OF APPROVED CHANGE: Click here to enter a date.
-TERM/SEMESTER: Autumn
+DATE OF APPROVAL: 03/2015 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: Weymouth College DATE(S) OF APPROVED CHANGE: Click here to TERM/SEMESTER: Autumn enter a date.
+TERNI SENIESTER.
+Autumn